Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #hs-ext-flags title="HS Extension Flags"}

 Initial Packet Sequence Number (32 bits):
-: The sequence number for the very first data packet to be sent.
+: The sequence number of the very first data packet to be sent.

 Maximum Transmission Unit Size (32 bits):
-: The value is typically 1500 to follow the default size of MTU (Maximum Transmission Unit) in Ethernet, but can be less.
+: This value is typically set to 1500, which is the default Maximum Transmission Unit (MTU) size for Ethernet, but can be less.

 Maximum Flow Window Size (32 bits):
-: The value of this field is the maximum number of data packets allowed to be "in flight" which means the number of sent packets without receiving ACK control packet.
+: The value of this field is the maximum number of data packets allowed to be "in flight"
+  (i.e. the number of sent packets for which an ACK control packet has not yet been received).

 Handshake Type (32 bits):
-: This field indicates the handshake packet types.
+: This field indicates the handshake packet type.
   The possible values are described in {{handshake-type}}.
   For more details refer to {{handshake-messages}}.